decaporg/decap-cms/website/site/content/docs/authentication-backends.md

 ## GitLab Backend

 For repositories stored on GitLab, the `gitlab` backend allows CMS users to log in directly with their GitLab account.
-Note that the user's GitLab account must have push access to your content repository for this to work.
+Note that all users must have push access to your content repository for this to work.

 Unlike GitHub, the GitLab API allows for two types of OAuth2 flows: [Web Application Flow](https://docs.gitlab.com/ce/api/oauth2.html#web-application-flow), which works much like the GitHub OAuth flow described above, and [Implicit Grant](https://docs.gitlab.com/ce/api/oauth2.html#implicit-grant), which operates _without_ the need for an authentication server.